jameschch/LeanParameterOptimization/README.md

 ﻿# LeanParameterOptimization
-Parameter optimization for LEAN Trading Algorithms
+Parameter optimization for Lean Trading Algorithms

 This toolset allows you to execute multiple parallel backtests using a local Lean clone.
 It is possible to configure several different optimization methods to fit your trading algorithm to an array of different success measures.

 You must edit the config file [optimization.json](https://github.com/jameschch/LeanOptimization/blob/master/Optimization/optimization.json) to define parameters and other settings.
-The gene values are fed into the Lean config and can be accessed in an algorithm using the QuantConnect.Configuration.Config methods.
+The parameter values are fed into the Lean config and can be accessed in an algorithm using the QuantConnect.Configuration.Config methods.

 An example algorithm is provided here: [ParameterizedAlgorithm](https://github.com/jameschch/LeanOptimization/blob/master/Optimization.Example/ParameterizedAlgorithm.cs)